Shan-Mi/card-game/README.md

 - You can see how many cards left on board
 - You cannot move on unless you pick your guess first
 - You will be disabled to begin a new game once a game begins
+- You may start a new round once all cards have been drawn.

 ### TODO:
 - Create a RN version
 - Refactor logic to eliminate bugs
+- Avoid multiple fetch data!!!
+- Should fetch all data back when click begin btn!!!
+- Should persist data in local storage or context!!!